ludocode/onramp/docs/virtual-machine.md

 The VM must provide a directory to store temporary files.
 If it is not called `/tmp/`, a `TMPDIR` environment variable must be provided that contains its path.

 The filesystem implemented by a VM resembles that of a POSIX system as described above.
 If your host filesystem is different, the VM must translate paths to make them appropriate for Onramp.
-For example if you have a path like `C:\Foo\Bar`, the VM should translate it to something like `/c/Foo/Bar`.
+For example if you have a path like `C:\Foo\Bar`, the VM must translate it to something like `/c/Foo/Bar`.